DataDog/hiring-engineers/answers.md

 A Service is a collection of endpoints, queries or jobs.
 In this example, the app `flaskapp.py` embodies the service, whereas the endpoints /api/apm and /api/trace are resources.

-Screenshot and link to my Dashboard with both APM and Infrastructure Metrics:
+Screenshot and link to an example Dashboard with both APM and Infrastructure Metrics:

 ![dash apm](dash_apm.png)